dorkodu/lucid/README.md

 ## About

 Superb is a collection of libraries for a creative, productive and enjoyable development experience with PHP.

-At [Dorkodu](https://dorkodu.com), we wanted to have some "super" stuff for dealing with common problems in backend world, so here what we built: **Superb**!
+At [Dorkodu](https://dorkodu.com), we wanted to have some "super" tools for dealing with common problems in backend world, so here what we built: **Superb**!

 This collection includes also…